-President of Azerbaijan, Ilham Aliev said that the exploration of gas off Azerbaijan is a major event that will highlight the awaited city prospect as a global gas supplier.
-He exclaimed that this discovery will inscribe a new lesson where the country can hope for introducing gas strategy along with standing confidently as a world gas exporter.
+President of Azerbaijan, Ilham Aliev, said that the exploration of Azerbaijan gas is a major event that will highlight the awaited city prospect as a global gas supplier.
+He exclaimed that this discovery would inscribe a new lesson where the country can hope to introduce gas strategy and stand confidently as a world gas exporter.

-Senior vice-president of exploration at Total, Marc Blaizot said that such a remarkable discovery is significant in terms of resources.
+Senior vice-president of exploration at Total, Marc Blaizot, said that such a remarkable discovery is significant in resources.
 Gas drilling will open a new door for enlargement and exploring various other objectives.
-Some analysts believe that the gas exploration will reduce dependence on Russian energy supplies.
-It will also widen the prospects for the EU-backed Nabucco pipeline that helps transport Caspian and Middle East gas to Europe.
+Some analysts believe that gas exploration will reduce dependence on Russian energy supplies.
+It will also widen the prospects for the EU-backed Nabucco pipeline to transport Caspian and Middle East gas to Europe.

-With the proposal to buy all Azerbaijan’s surplus gas production, Russia is already facing tough challenges and rivals in order to control the Caspian gas.
-Gazprom, the Russian gas monopoly, hopes to capture the Nabucco markets by a plan to make the South Stream pipeline to transport gas across the Black Sea to south and central Europe.
+With the proposal to buy all Azerbaijan’s surplus gas production, Russia is already facing tough challenges and rivals to control the Caspian gas.
+Gazprom, the Russian gas monopoly, hopes to capture the Nabucco markets by making the South Stream pipeline to transport gas across the Black Sea to the south and central Europe.

 According to the surveys, Azerbaijan supplies about 1m barrels a day of oil through a pipeline across the Caucasus to the Turkish Mediterranean.
 The export crosses all along Russian routes to world markets.

-Increasing gas exports in upcoming decades will help balance an anticipated reduce at Azerbaijan’s Caspian oil fields.
+Increasing gas exports in upcoming decades will help balance an anticipated reduction at Azerbaijan’s Caspian oil fields.